sensu-plugins/sensu-extensions-snmp-trap/README.md

-# Sensu SNMP Trap Check Extension
+# Sensu SNMP Trap Extension

 A SNMP trap listener for the Sensu client process.
 This check extension creates a SNMPv2 trap listener, loads & imports MIB files, and attempts to translate SNMP traps into Sensu check results.
 Sensu proxy clients are created for SNMP devices, using the device hostname as the client name, when a SNMP trap is received.

+The SNMP trap to Sensu check result translation logic is currently being improved.
+Failure to translate the SNMP trap will produce a check result (and event) like the following:

 ![screenshot](https://raw.github.com/sensu-extensions/sensu-extensions-snmp-trap/master/iflinkdown.png)